Covenant theology: Baptist covenant theology

 The most well-known form of Covenant theology is associated with Presbyterians (paedobaptists) and comes from the Westminster Confession of Faith.
-Another form is sometimes called Baptist covenant theology or 1689 Federalism, to distinguish it from Westminster Federalism, and is usually associated with Particular Baptist strand (credobaptists) and comes from the Second London Confession of Faith, published in 1689.
+However, another form of covenant theology is held to by some baptists; it is called Baptist covenant theology or 1689 Federalism, to distinguish it from Westminster Federalism.
+It is usually associated with the Particular Baptist strand of Baptists, and comes from the Second London Baptist Confession of Faith, published in 1689.
 The principal difference between these two variants of covenant theology is their understanding of the Covenant of Grace.

 Standard Westminster covenant theology sees the Covenant of Grace beginning with the Fall in Genesis 3, and continuing through the Old Covenant and the New Covenant, under the same "substance" but different "administrations".
-The Covenant of Grace, the Old Covenant, and the New Covenant, then, all have the same substance and only differ in the fact that the Old Covenant and the New Covenant constitute two separate administrations of that single substance.
-Covenant theology under the Second London Confession, in contrast, also sees the Covenant of Grace as beginning with the Fall in Genesis 3, and continuing through the Old Covenant and the New Covenant.
-But it sees the substance of the Covenant of Grace as being the same as the New Covenant, though not the Old Covenant.
-The Covenant of Grace, then, is the same thing as the New Covenant.
-As such, the Covenant of Grace coexists with the Old Covenant though is not the Old Covenant.
-Instead, under the Old Covenant, it is a series of promises that point towards the New Covenant, and will not be realized until that point.
+The Covenant of Grace, the Old Covenant, and the New Covenant, all have the same substance and only differ in the fact that the Old Covenant and the New Covenant constitute two separate administrations of that single substance.
+In contrast, 1689 Federalism does not see the Covenant of Grace as beginning with the Fall in Genesis 3.
+Instead, the Covenant of Grace begins with the establishing of the New Covenant at the Cross; 1689 Federalism sees the New Covenant and the Covenant of Grace as the same thing.
+The Old Covenant is seen as the foreshadowing and anticipation for the Covenant of Grace, not an administration of the Covenant of Grace; the Old Covenant is a series of promises that point towards the New Covenant, and will not be realized until that point.
+However, Covenantal Baptists are careful to still specify that, "this New Covenant of Grace was extant and effectual under the Old Testament ...
+How can we affirm this while at the same time holding that the New Covenant of Grace was not established until the death of Christ?
+In the same way that we can affirm that Abraham and other OT saints were covered by the blood of Christ prior to Christ's actual death on the cross (2LBCF 8.6)."